nightscout/nightscout.github.io/docs/troubleshoot/troubleshoot.md

 ## Fly.io

-Fly.io troubleshooting is complex if you didn't [make your app maintainable](/troubleshoot/fly.io.md#make-your-migrated-app-maintainable).
+Fly.io troubleshooting is complex if you didn't save your `fly.toml` configuration.
+Check in your local clone of the `cgm-remote-monitor` project.
+If you can't find it, [recover it](/troubleshoot/fly.io#recover-fly-toml) first.

+Try to redeploy your app.

 Once done, issues are most probably due to your `fly.toml` contents or variables.